 Whatever the circumstances, if the swimming pool owner or operator could be held liable, you could look to receive a settlement to cover the pain and the suffering that you endured as well as any costs you have faced as a result of your swimming pool accident.

 This swimming pool accident claims guide aims to give you lots of information about swimming pool safety requirements.
 This includes what to do if you are injured at a swimming pool because of a lack of care by the owner or operator of the pool and the safety of staff or those using the facilities.
-We’ll also offer an insight into how we could help you claim compensation without you having to pay anything upfront.
+We’ll also offer an insight into how we could help you make swimming pool injury claims without you having to pay anything upfront.

 For more information on swimming pool accident claims, simply call 0800 073 8801.